 “Whoever does not love does not know God, because God is love” (1 John 4:8).

 The Beatles got it backwards when they sang, “All you need is love.”
 All we need is God, and while God is indeed love, that doesn’t make the reverse true – love isn’t God.
 The Beatles aren’t the only ones to get it backwards though.
 Our society is in love with love – they insist it’s the only way to bring meaning to our lives so it must be pursued no matter what the cost.
 Affairs, naturally, have become commonplace; if love is god, nothing should stand in the way of it, not vows, not spouses, not family.
 Instead of pursuing the God who is love, our society pursues love itself and has made an idol of it.

 “In this is love, not that we loved God, but the He loved us and sent his Son to be the propitiation for our sins” (1 John 4:10).

 God commands us to love our neighbor, and it’s a command most of us find easy to do.
-Or at least easy to do with old Mrs. Todd, our next door neighbor who bakes cookies for us every Thanksgiving.
+Or at least easy to do with old Mrs. Todd, our next-door neighbor who bakes cookies for us every Thanksgiving.
 But this command isn’t as easy to obey with that neighbor two doors down, who always steals our parking spot.
 Or the guy right next door who leaves beer cans on our lawn.
 Love these guys?
-Maybe we would, if only they were a bit more lovable.
+Maybe we would if they were only a bit more lovable.

 But of course, the love God is commanding here is of a more godly sort – the love that comes from Him.
 We need to humbly remember that we love, only because God loved us first.
-He, after all, didn’t love us because we had first in some way earned or prompted his love.
-No, He loved us first, sending his Son to die for us even while we were his enemies.
+He, after all, didn’t love us because we had first in some way earned or prompted His love.
+No, He loved us first, sending His Son to die for us even while we were His enemies.
 And it is because He loved us first, that we can now love Him, and our neighbor.

 Love comes from God.